-Yes, children under 13 years of age are permitted to ride horses other than registered Australian Stock Horses in Branch conducted youth events.
+Yes, children under 13 years of age are permitted to ride horses other than registered Australian Stock Horses in Branch conducted events, excluding State Events hosted by an ASHS Branch.

 Does my rider/handler need to be a Member of the Society to compete at Branch Events?